You ask a lot of questions, so here is an FAQ page just for you.

 Is Google+ Dead?

 Yes and No. But because Google Plus is linked to Google Business, you need to at least complete your Google Business information and duplicate your social media efforts in Goole plus to optimize your SEO.
 With its integration of every facet of Google Apps and Accounts, you cannot go wrong by migrating to Google+.
-Results will be slow, but the SEO advantages are indisputable.
+Results will become evident as the SEO advantages are indisputable.